JimLicata/Cooking-Master/README.md

 This program is a simple salad making game, where the goal is to make vegetable combinations by chopping them up, and serving them to your customers.

 Controls:

+P1:

+Move:   "WASD"

+Interact: "E"

+Pick up combo from board: "F"

-P1:                                                                 P2:
+P2:

+Move:   "IJKL"

+Interact:    "O"

-Move:    Interact:  Pick up combo from board:                       Move:     Interact:    Pick up combo from board:
+Pick up combo from board: ";"
- W        E             F                                             I          O              ;
-ASD                                                                  JKL

 Features:
   "Couch Co-Op" Two players can play on the same keyboard